kaunel85/ong-bylaws/bylaws.md

 51. All Active Members shall sign a yearly membership contract prepared by the Executive Committee at the start of the year or following initiation.

 52. Attendance at regular Chapter meetings is required.
 For procedure regarding excuses see Procedures Section 4.
+    1. This requirement can be relaxed for any member not able to regularly attend chapter meetings by becoming a nonvoting member.
+       1. Members may attain nonvoting status for a definite period of time through the completion and acceptance of a *Brother Abroad Form* or at a member's request if granted by a 66% motion at Chapter.
+       2. Any nonvoting member is able to attend Chapter meetings but will not be eligible to vote except on the question of membership, including pledging, depledging, and separation from membership in the Fraternity.
+       3. Nonvoting status may be revoked by a 66% motion at Chapter.

 53. Founders Day, Chapter Retreats, Initiation, and meetings with the Province President are all mandatory events held within an academic year.
 If an Active Member is unexcused from any of these events, the matter will be taken to the Executive Committee.
 To be excused from any of these events, the Member must notify the Secretary, in writing, three days in advance.